Caterpillar Earnings Call Transcripts

 -

-Record adjusted profit per share and strong free cash flow were achieved in 2024, despite a 3% revenue decline.
-2025 guidance anticipates slightly lower sales, margin compression, and continued services growth, with Energy and Transportation offsetting weaker Construction and Resource Industries.
+Record adjusted profit per share and strong free cash flow marked 2024, despite a 3% revenue decline.
+2025 guidance anticipates slightly lower sales, with margin and cash flow in the top half of target ranges, and continued services growth, especially in Energy and Transportation.

 -